 How to get a job as a barrister

-Law is a highly competitive career path and the Bar is no exception.
-Aspiring barristers number more than a thousand each year, but there are fewer than 450 pupillages (year-long training spots) available.
+Law is a highly competitive career path.
+The Bar is probably the highest point on that path that you could aim for.
+More than a thousand hopefuls finish the Bar professional training course (BPTC) each year, but there are fewer than 450 pupillages (year-long training spots) available.
 Academic achievement is key to the profession and excellent GCSE, A level and degree grades are required, followed by a professional qualification and one year spent in pupillage.
+On top of all that, you’ll need to show a genuine commitment to the law, have undertaken mini-pupillages, as well as demonstrate that you’ve got the well-rounded people skills to mix with clients, solicitors and other members of chambers.

 Different areas of the Bar require different specialities, but commonly required skills are: